 Dr. Greene’s Answer:

 Lumps of one kind or another are a common reason for a visit to the doctor’s office.
 The lump might be in the neck (that the parents suspect is just a swollen gland), in the knee (that the parents think is from sliding into third base last month), or under the nipple (that the parents hope is due to puberty).
 I often enjoy seeing parents with these concerns in my own office.
 Sometimes the parents feel that they shouldn’t even bother their doctor with this because it’s probably normal.
-But underneath these hopeful, at-home diagnoses lies a common fear–it might be a tumor!
+But underneath these hopeful, at-home diagnoses lies a common fear for breast lumps in boys–it might be a tumor!

 Most lumps in children are not cancerous and are not serious.
 Thankfully, childhood cancer is uncommon.
 But parents’ fears are not unfounded.
 Childhood breast cancer is quite rare, but it certainly does occur, even in boys.
 In males of all ages, breast cancer accounts for less than 1% of all cancers (American Surgeon, 1999; 65:250–253).
 But if it is your son, any chance of cancer seems too much.
 And a lump might be the first sign noticed.